Now's the best time to trade-in or sell your iPhone. Why? It's because prices are currently the highest they'll be before they decline very soon.

-However, Compare and Recycle believe that depreciation is lower on models with lower capacities if you're going to sell and upgrade year after year but interestingly higher capacity models are the best bet if you're going to keep your phone for a long time.
+However, Compare and Recycle believes that depreciation is lower on models with lower capacities if you're going to sell and upgrade year after year but interestingly higher capacity models are the best bet if you're going to keep your phone for a long time.

 What about Apple GiveBack?

 However, the prices quoted often don't give you as good a deal as you can find elsewhere.
-Rival recyclers are quick to jump on this, of course, with SellMyMobile going so far this year as to issue a price comparison chart of the contrasting prices offered for the iPhone X. As always, our advice is to shop around.
+Rival recyclers are quick to jump on this, of course, with SellMyMobile going so far last year as to issue a price comparison chart of the contrasting prices offered for the iPhone X. As always, our advice is to shop around.